gerph/riscos64-status/Status.md

 [^modservices]: Lists services used by modules.
 For AArch64 this is only dispatched through a table, so is trivial to decode.
 [^sed]: SEd has been built but not tested in its built form.
 [^vtranslate]: Version number translator has been built and works.
+[^binaof]: BinAOF creates AOF files directly, so isn't useful for non-32bit systems.
+Similar tools like `bin2c` might be a suitable alternative in the future.
+[^modgen]: ModGen creates a module which just contains resources (like the Messages module).
+[^resgen]: ResGen builds resource contents that we can register, but as an AOF file.
+It would be handy to replace this with a tool that created ELF as well.

 The Docker build environment provides the build tooling for 32bit and 64bit systems.
 The environment is functional as a tooling environment for building applications, utilities and modules.